OpenVADL/openvadl/docs/refman/tutorial.md

 While most of the needs are covered by syntactical macros, string and identifier manipulation is best done using lexical macros.
 A lexical macro acts on the abstraction level of token streams in contrast to an already parsed AST.
-Two use-cases are supported using special macro functions.
+Two use-cases are supported using special syntax type converting functions.
 Firstly, templates generating instruction behavior and assembly often need the instruction name once in form of an identifier (`Id`) and again in form of a string (`Str`).
-This use case is covered by the `IdToStr` function.
+This use case is covered by the `IdToStr` function (will be renamed to `AsStr`).
 This function takes an `Id` typed syntax element and converts it to a `Str` typed syntax element.
-Secondly, the `ExtendId` function allows safe identifier manipulation.
+Secondly, the `ExtendId` function allows safe identifier manipulation (will be renamed to `AsId`).
 This function takes an arbitrary number of `Id` or `Str` typed syntax elements, converts `Id` typed elements to `Str`, concatenates them and returns a single `Id` typed syntax element.
 Listing \r{lexical_macros} shows a small example of both functions with their typed result as comment.